This report was presented by Carlos Dacosta at the District 140 Convention in Halifax in October 2018

-The ITF continues to concentrate their efforts on the “Trade In Services Agreement” (TISA) being negotiated secretively in the background by 50 countries since 2012.
+The ITF continues to concentrate its efforts on the “Trade-In Services Agreement” (TISA) being negotiated secretively in the background by 50 countries since 2012.
 For now the mandate is to educate unions and their membership of its impact on the labour force.

-Automation and digitization continues to be a concern for transportation workers.
+Automation and digitization continue to be a concern for transportation workers.
 The introduction of new technology which replaces workers will also grow to the point where many jobs will be lost.

 There are 3 challenges we face: 1 – Robotization and remote control of jobs, 2- Improvements of data processing and algorithms which impacts on jobs losses, 3- Introduction of the Uber concept for private jets or flights.
 Much work and research has to be done to develop a platform to show what can be done to address these challenges.